Defence and security company Saab presents the results for January-June 2014.

 Press and analyst meeting

-If you are unable to attend in person, please visit http://www.saabgroup.com/About-Saab/Investor-relations/ where a live webcast of the presentation will be available together with the presentation material.
+If you are unable to attend in person, please visit http://www.saabgroup.com/en/InvestorRelations where a live webcast of the presentation will be available together with the presentation material.
 All viewers will be able to post questions to the presenters.
-The webcast will also be available at Saab’s website afterwards.
+The webcast will also be available afterwards at the Saab website.